Article summary:

 Buyers now use AI to find, compare, and pressure-test service firms before they reach out.
 That pushes more vendor evaluation upstream and puts more weight on what buyers find on their own.

 For services firms, that shift raises the value of clear positioning, usable proof, and thought leadership that showcases expertise.
-You also need consistent language across the site, sales materials, and live conversations.
+You also need consistent (granular, detailed, experience-led, specific) language across the site, sales materials, and live conversations.

 AI shapes how buyers research: